cyber-spirit/SETaP-Coursework-Draft/docs/source/index.rst

 Synergy is made to make societies *simplier* by offering an easy to understand service.

 The requirements for our project can be found in :doc: 'requirements' section.
+A guide for setting up this project can be found in :doc: 'setup.rst' section.

 .. note:::